mroy31/gonetem/README.md

 Import docker images
 --------------------

-Before using gonetem, you need to pull from docker hub images used by gonetem.
+Before using gonetem, you need to pull from docker hub images used by default by gonetem.

 * mroy31/gonetem-frr -> to emulate router based on frr software
 * mroy31/gonetem-host -> tp emulate host